 All courses in the program are available entirely online.
 Although most classes are asynchronous, some require students to log in at a particular time for lectures or exams.
 Applicants must submit high school transcripts or GED verification and SAT or ACT scores.
 The university does not set minimum academic standards for admission.

 All distance learners qualify for in-state tuition rates.
 Texas Tech guarantees full tuition and fees for Texas residents whose family’s adjusted gross income falls below a certain threshold.

 Texas Tech University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Liberty is a private, religious institution based in Lynchburg, Virginia.
 The university offers a bachelor’s in political science that requires 120 credit hours and develops students' understanding of government and politics through online political science classes rooted in biblical principles and history.

 Program requirements are available entirely online and in an asynchronous format, making this program ideal for individuals with personal and professional responsibilities.
 Each course lasts eight weeks, and Liberty offers eight start dates per year.
 Most full-time students complete the program in about four years.
 Transfer students can bring up to 90 credits from previous studies.
 Military personnel can receive credit for their service.

 Applicants must have a high school diploma or GED.
-Liberty may provisionally admit students with a GPA below 2.0; provisionally admitted students must take remedial coursework after consulting with an academic adviser.
+Liberty may provisionally admit students with a GPA below 2.0; provisionally admitted students must take remedial coursework after consulting with an academic advisor.
 Liberty does not require applicants to submit standardized test scores.